Iron absorption in anthropological perspective

 How much difference do these additives make?

-Vitamin C may be a particularly powerful iron absorption enhancer.
+Vitamin C may be particularly effective.
 One study reported that adding just 63 mg of vitamin C to a meal rich in nonheme iron yielded a 2.9-fold increase in iron absorption (Fidler et al 2009).

 Meat can also make a big difference.
 Experiments suggest that adding 50 to 85 grams of meat to a meal results in a 1.5- to 4-fold increase in iron absorption (Baech 2003; Baynes and Bothwell 1990; Cook et al 1976; Engle-Stone et al 2005; Navas-Carretero 2008).